milankathiriya/DSA_CPP/README.md

 ### Lec.
 5.1
 - Types of Loops
 - while loop
-- Do While Loop
+- do while loop
-- For Loop
+- for loop

 ### Lec.
 5.2
 - Looping Exercises